-Best iPhone 8 Cases with a Card Holder in 2019
+Best iPhone 8 Cases with a Cardholder 2022

 Keep it slim

-Incipio is also a pretty recognizable name in the case world and their Stowaway case keeps up to three cards tucked away behind it's card cover which also doubles as a kickstand.
-The cover is flush with the case too so you don't have to worry about any annoying bulges on the back of your phone.
+The Stowaway case keeps up to three cards tucked away behind its card cover which doubles as a kickstand.
+The cover is flush with the case for a slim design.

 Folio for the win